Kennov8/Kenneths-Repo/README.md

 # Kenneths-Repo
 Kenneth's Repository for Project 1

 This is my (Kenneth) first attempt at editing a README file.
-Not sure if I'm doing this right bnut here we go!
+Not sure if I'm doing this right but here we go!